NIGELLA Sativa - Black Cumin, India - BUY online - Europe's Spice shop

 Nigella seeds have a black color and a rough surface.
 Their shape is reminiscent of small raindrops.

 The aroma of Nigella is rather mild.
-The seeds are odorless, but in the ground state it spreads an odor of oregano.
+The seeds are odorless, but in the ground state, they spread an odor of oregano.
 Its taste is nutty, peppery and reminiscent of sesame with a light touch of cumin.

-For baking it is fantastic, it seasoned rolls, bread loaf or the Indian Naan bread with its unique aroma.
-It is also mixed with sesame or caraway as you prefer.
+For baking it is fantastic, it seasons rolls, bread loaf, or the Indian Naan bread, with its unique aroma.
+You can also mix it with sesame and caraway.

-With Nigella you can also take fruits and vegetables.
-He also spices Pilaws, curry or kormas in India.
+With Nigella, you can also use it on fruits and vegetables.
+It also spices Pilaws, curry, or kormas in India.

-With Nigella, vegetarian dishes give a delicate nutty note.
-Season root vegetables as well as omlets or potatoes with blackcorn and enjoy the delicious Oriental flavor.
+Nigella gives vegetarian dishes a delicate, nutty note.
+Season root vegetables, as well as omelets, or potatoes with nigella sativa and enjoy the delicious Oriental flavor.

-Nigella is very well combinable with other spices.
-It fits perfectly with pepper, allspice, coriander, cardamom, fennel, ginger, bean, cinnamon, thyme, oregano, turmeric and cross-cumin.
+Nigella combines very well with other spices.
+It fits perfectly with pepper, allspice, coriander, cardamom, fennel, ginger, bean, cinnamon, thyme, oregano, turmeric, and cross-cumin.
 Just try it out.